 The lens might fog up

-This full face mask from DIVELUX features a broad panoramic view.
+This best full face snorkel mask from DIVELUX features a broad panoramic view with crystal clear visibility.
 Hypoallergenic silicone constructs the DIVELUX full face mask.
-What makes it different from traditional snorkeling masks is that it covers the whole face.
+What makes it different from traditional snorkeling masks is that it covers the whole face and fits securely around the head.

 Thus, covering from the forehead down to the chin.
 Moreover, there is no separate mouthpiece, and the mask incorporates the snorkel as well.
 There are two distinct sections, the top for viewing and below for breathing.
-Hence, leaving very little room for fogging.
+Hence, leaving slightly any room for fogging.

 Also, there’s the silicone skirt to make sure the seal is watertight, and there is no leaking or fogging.
-The elasticized straps ensure that the mask is well-adjusted and comfortable.
+The elasticized straps ensure that the mask is well-adjusted and comfortable around the head.
 When it comes to vision, the full face DIVELUX Snorkel Mask gives you a comprehensive view.

-Other reasons to buy it are if you don’t want to deal with jaw fatigue, or to gag on the mouthpiece, this is a great pick.
+Other reasons to buy it are if you don’t want to deal with jaw fatigue, or to gag on the mouthpiece while floating over the reef, this is a great pick for snorkelers or freediving.
 Also, it comes with a waterproof phone case to carry your cell phone with you as well.
 Many people have their concerns regarding full face masks, and rightfully so.

-A lot of users complain about the carbon dioxide build up in the mask.
-This is really only a concern if you’re doing strenuous exercise while wearing the mask, thus causing you to breathe heavily.
-However, if it’s just your average snorkeling trip, you won’t have any issues.
+A lot of customer complain about the carbon dioxide build up in the mask.
+This is really only a concern if you’re doing strenuous exercise while wearing full-face snorkel masks, thus causing you to breathe heavily.
+However, if it’s just your average snorkeling or scuba dive trip, you won’t have any issues.

 Allows natural breathing